johnster000/Valheim-Server-Wrapper/README.md

 -See history of last session in the settings dialog of each user

--New users who arent defined will be added as "Unknown(N)", simply edit the user in the settings dialog to identify them

 -Clean shutdown of server when application is closed or the "Stop Server" button is pressed

 -No accidental input to the console (which was the main reason why I created this wrapper)